visual-learning/generative-modeling/README.md

 #### Question 2.3.2: Linear schedule for beta
 Another way to improve the quality of samples is to use an annealing scheme for beta.
 Fill in TODO for 2.3.2.
 The value of beta should increase linearly from 0 at epoch 0 to target_val at epoch max_epochs.
 * Include plots of samples from epoch 19.
 Plot the recon loss across epochs (Recon loss at epoch 19 of reference solution is < 125)
-* How do these compare to those from the vanilla VAE ?
+* How do these compare to those from the vanilla VAE?

 ### Debugging Tips
-1. Make sure the autoencoder can produce good quality reconstructions before moving on to the VAE.
+1. Make sure the autoencoder can produce good-quality reconstructions before moving on to the VAE.
 While the VAE reconstructions might not be clear and the VAE samples even less so, the autoencoder reconstructions should be very clear.

 ## Task 3: (Extra Credit) Diffusion Models (30 points)

 We will be running inference using pre-trained diffusion models on CIFAR-10 and compare the results to GAN and VAE.
 The code skeleton is given in model.py.
-You need to fill the questions marked as TODO.
+You need to fill in the questions marked as TODO.
 First, download the pre-trained checkpoint from https://drive.google.com/file/d/1gtn9Jv9jBUol7iJw-94hw4j6KfpG3SZE/view?usp=sharing

-Diffusion models have recently becoming very popular generative modeling technique.
+Diffusion models have recently become a very popular generative modeling technique.
 In this assignment, we will experiment with different sampling methods for diffusion models.
 Diffusion models apply a series of gaussian noise to an input image, and try to denoise these noisy images by predicting the noise at each timestep.
-For this assignment, we will use the provided pretrained diffusion model trained on CIFAR-10 and will implement different sampling techniques for model inference.
+For this assignment, we will use the provided pre-trained diffusion model trained on CIFAR-10 and will implement different sampling techniques for model inference.

 Given an input image $x_0$, the forward process sequentially applies a gaussian noise to the image as follows:
 $$q(x_t | x_{t-1}) = \mathcal{N}(x_t; \sqrt{1 - \beta_t} x_{t-1}, \beta_t\mathcal{I})$$